Top 3 Examples of Scenario Planning and Analysis

 It’s not easy to effectively plan the future of your business.
 But scenario analysis helps you map out a wide range of potential outcomes to help you make more accurate financial action plans.
 Here are three scenario analysis examples that show how you can think through common planning situations and make more strategic decisions.

 Scenario analysis is your finance playground.
-The sandbox within your financial models where you can look at historical data and forecasts and ask yourself all kinds of “what if?” questions about the business.
+The sandbox within your financial models where you can look at historical data, forecasts, and projections and ask yourself all kinds of “what if?” questions about the business.

 For any what-if, the goal is to use different financial assumptions to map out base case, worst case, and best-case scenarios.
 Doing so helps you get a better understanding of your company’s potential growth trajectory.
 And it gives you a foundation to make decisions based on a deeper understanding of potential impact.